khadas/khadas_docs/source/edge/HowtoBootIntoUpgradeMode.md

 ### Serial Mode (For Developers)
 1. Refer this [guide](/edge/SetupSerialTool.html) to setup your serial tool for Edge.
 2. Once again, make sure you've done the correct connections and setup.
-3. Hit any keys at the moment of booting to stop autoboot.
+3. Hit any keys at the moment of bootup to stop autoboot.
 This step will let Edge boot into U-Boot Mode.
 4. Type `run update` in the terminal of U-Boot as below.
 You will see the sys-led turn ON when you've entered Upgrade Mode.

 ```
 kedge# run update
 ```
-5. Type `run maskrom` on the terminal of U-Boot as below, and you will enter Markrom Mode.
+5. Type `run maskrom` on the terminal of U-Boot as below, and you will enter Maskrom Mode.

 ```
 kedge# run maskrom